cPanel Hosting

 Apache & Nginx

-2. Moving on scroll down until you can see “Enable nginx caching” (highlighted below) if this is unticked as shown it means the Nginx cache is currently disabled for this domain in Plesk.
+2. Moving on scroll down until you can see “Enable nginx caching” (highlighted below) if this is unticked as shown it means the cache is currently disabled for this domain in Plesk.

 Nginx disabled in Plesk